 Employees shall be entitled to six (6) days of personal leave each calendar year except that the Department of Transportation employees shall be entitled to seven (7) days of personal leave.
+In a calendar year that is a leap year, each employee in the State Personnel Management System is entitled to seven (7) days, not to exceed 56 hours of personal leave with pay at the beginning of the first full pay period of the calendar year.
+In a leap year, Department of Transportation employees shall be entitled to eight (8) days, not to exceed 64 hours.
 Part-time employees shall be entitled to days of personal leave on a prorated basis.
 For the calendar year in which new employees begin employment, the number of personal leave days will be prorated according to applicable law.
 The Employer shall not request the reasons for the use of earned leave other than sick leave as permitted by Article 10.
 Use of personal leave for sick leave purposes shall be permitted and taken in accordance with Article 10 of the MOU.